 For the second time in as many months, a horrific gastro bug just ripped through my house.
-Usually I’m the last one to get it, and I’ll sit smug in the knowledge of my superior handwashing protocols until I’m the one who’s flattened for days, instead of for about 18 hours.
+Usually I’m the last one to get it, and I’ll sit smug in the knowledge of my superior handwashing protocols.
+And then I’m the one who’s flattened for days, instead of for about 18 hours.

 Imagine how upset and frustrated you’d be if this was you on your one and only week away with the kids?
 Instead of lounging at the beach or pool, you’re shivering in your “towel nest” on the floor of the bathroom?
 I’ve been there.
 Fun times!

 FYI: Disney-speak for a puddle of vomit is, “Protein Spill.”